ASFHyP3/OpenData/asf-event-data/README.md

 and can be accessed through image services hosted by ASF.
 This allows the data to be available immediately to disaster response personnel as soon as possible without any additional processing.

+New Sentinel-1 acquisitions are processed to RTC and transferred to this bucket every three hours.

 The image services referencing the RTC_services datasets can be explored in [this web map](https://asf-daac.maps.arcgis.com/home/webmap/viewer.html?webmap=3dd8d25559db4ba6aa0e1b6e8cb5d39a).

 ### HKHwatermaps

 The HKHwatermaps prefix includes RTC products over the Hindu-Kush-Himalaya region, along with water extent maps derived from the RTC products.
 They are generated in support of [ICIMOD](https://www.icimod.org/), which maintains image services for flood monitoring.

+New Sentinel-1 acquisitions are processed to RTC and transferred to this bucket every three hours.

 ## Disaster Event Prefixes

 Some of the prefixes in this bucket reference a particular event.
 These prefixes help users quickly identify and navigate to the data corresponding to a particular event.
-The prefixes are a combination of the month/year of the disaster event, and the major country affected by the event.
+The prefixes are a combination of the month/year of the disaster event, and the location affected by the event.

 For example, the `jan2024_japan` prefix contains data products relevant for the earthquake in Japan on January 1st, 2024.